-14 CCTA, WCCTAC, and West County jurisdictions recognize that tracking paratransit rides is not a true measure of success when looking at countywide accessible transportation.
-For instance, several nonprofits encourage those using on-demand paratransit services try fixed-route transit services to meet certain needs.
+&lt;sup>15 CCTA, WCCTAC, and West County jurisdictions recognize that tracking paratransit rides is not a true measure of success when looking at countywide accessible transportation.
+For instance, several non-profits encourage those using on-demand paratransit services try fixed-route transit services to meet certain needs.
 Use of fixedroute transit is not accounted for in this RTO.
 CCTA, WCCTAC, and West County jurisdictions recognize that there may be more opportunities to track accessible transportation programs in a meaningful way in the next Action Plan update.
 This is particularly true with ongoing work that CCTA is doing as a result of their Accessible Transportation Strategic Plan adopted in 2021.

-The following actions are needed to achieve the RTO targets and to implement other goals and policies of this Action Plan, the CTP, and other regional long-range planning documents with shared priorities.
+The following actions are needed to achieve the RTO targets and to implement other goals and policies of this Action Plan, the Countywide Transportation PlanCTP, and other regional long-range planning documents with shared priorities.
 For Contra Costa jurisdictions, requirements for compliance with the GMP are provided in the CCTA Implementation Guide, which specifies that Contra Costa jurisdictions have an obligation to implement Actions consistent with the time frame of the Action Plans.
 Compliance with this requirement will be evaluated by CCTA every other year, based on a Compliance Reporting Checklist submitted by the subregion's incorporated cities and the unincorporated portion of western Contra Costa County.
 All Actions are enumerated in a summary table in Appendix B, which also lists the responsible agency, partner agencies, and proposed timeline for each Action.
+The following actions are needed to achieve the RTO targets and to implement other goals and policies of this Plan, the Countywide Transportation Plan, and other regional long range planning documents with shared priorities: